-The Office of Economic and Financial Affairs, or in Spanish, La Oficina de Asuntos Económicos y Financieros ("OAEF"), of the Puerto Rico Department of Treasury ("Treasury") developed the tools and methods used to measure tax expenditures and prepared this report.
-This Report was prepared under the direction of Edwin Ríos, the Assistant Secretary of Treasury for OAEF.
-Major contributions were made by the staff of OAEF including Aixa Cruz, Waheed Murad, Yecenia Collazo, Nelson López, Blanca Cintrón and Janny Robles.
-Major contributions were also made by other components of the Government of Puerto Rico.
-Gerald Silverstein, the United States Treasury Advisor to Treasury, provided both guidance and technical advice.
+The Office of Economic and Financial Affairs, or in Spanish, La Oficina de Asuntos Económicos y Financieros ("OAEF"), of the Treasury developed the tools and methods used to measure tax expenditures and prepared this report.
+This Report was prepared under the direction of Aixa Cruz, the Assistant Secretary of Treasury for OAEF.
+Major contributions were made by the staff of OAEF including Waheed Murad, Yecenia Collazo, Nelson López, Blanca Cintrón and Janny Robles.
+The staff of OAEF both developed the models that underlie the estimates and produced the estimates that appear in this Report.
+Signficant contributions concerning legal citations and interpretation of the tax law were provided by Blanca Alvarez and Sandra Torres of the Internal Revenue Service.
+Comments were provided by other components of the Government of Puerto Rico.
+Gerald Silverstein, consultant to Treasury, provided both guidance and technical advice.